Mothering many. What does that look like?

 The idea that less is more is alive and thriving at the Casa De Moore.
 While we can’t apply it to our grocery list, we can and do put it into practice in other areas of life.
 We don’t hold onto a lot of junk and are careful about items that come into our home.
 With 9 people bringing stuff in it can quickly get overboard.
 We are thoughtful about events and activities because by now we know that the predictability of being together is something that every single one of us benefits from.
 We don’t have it all figured out, but we are closer than we were 14 years ago.

 Four kids in school and three preschoolers at home gives me perspective.
 They won’t always be in diapers.
 Or licking the floor.
 They won’t always color on every available piece of wall in their room with red permanent marker.
 And one day they will all go to the bathroom on their own.
 (Hallelujah!)
 In just a blink they’ll be learning how walk out hard things with their friends while practicing healthy boundaries, or feeling the sting of natural consequences when they forget to do an assignment.
-The only constant to this parenting thing is that everything changes.
+The only constant to this mothering many thing is that everything changes.
 Blessedly, that includes me.